MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/LOB-win32-apps-on-s.md

 -   Windows 10
 -   Windows 11
--   Windows Server 2016 and above

 >[!NOTE]
 >Some capabilities of Windows Defender Application Control are only available on specific Windows versions.
 Learn more about the [Defender App Guard feature availability](feature-availability.md).

 Beginning with the Windows 10 November 2019 update (build 18363), Microsoft Intune enables customers to deploy and run business critical Win32 applications and Windows components that are normally blocked in S mode (ex.
-PowerShell.exe) on their Intune-managed Windows 10 in S mode devices.
+PowerShell.exe) on their Intune-managed Windows in S mode devices.

 With Intune, IT Pros can now configure their managed S mode devices using a Windows Defender Application Control (WDAC) supplemental policy that expands the S mode base policy to authorize the apps their business uses.
 This feature changes the S mode security posture from "every app is Microsoft-verified" to "every app is verified by Microsoft or your organization".